ndiquattro/website/content/about.md

 ### Currently
 Lead Data Scientist at [Alloy](https://alloy.us/)

-Trying to save demoacracy with R.
+Trying to save democracy with R.

 ---------------------------
 ### Previously
 Data Scientist at [BetterUp](https://www.betterup.co/)

-Buidling data science and machine learing from the ground up at a company with good intentions.
+Building data science and machine learning from the ground up at a company with good intentions.

 Trying to do as much as possible in R, but Python is great too.